Inquiry into Universal Credit follows landlords' criticism

-Sue Sims, a Birmingham based landlord, is one of those who thinks she’ll have to stop renting to tenants on benefits - because the numbers simply don’t add up anymore.
+Sue Sims, a Birmingham based landlord, thinks she’ll have to stop renting to tenants on benefits because the numbers simply won’t add up anymore.
 At a Simple Landlords Insurance event, landlords discussed the challenges ahead.
-Sue explained: “It’s already been proved that the arrears rates in the areas which have universal credit have gone up hugely.
+Sue explained: “It’s already been proved that the arrears rates in the areas which have Universal Credit have gone up hugely.
 You need the security that you’re going to get your rent paid on time, otherwise you can’t pay your mortgage.
 As a result, I won’t even consider housing benefit tenants in my properties any longer.”

 Indeed, recent research published by Residential Landlords Association (RLA) research lab PEARL shows that out of 2,974 landlords, 38 per cent reported that they have experienced Universal Credit tenants going into rent arrears in the past twelve months and were owed an average £1,600 in rent arrears.
-And Sue is not alone in her reluctance to rent to Universal Credit - another survey of more than 1,000 landlords in found that 91.6 per cent of landlords said the introduction of universal credit would make them less likely to rent to those on benefits.
+Sue is not alone in her reluctance to rent to tenants reliable on Universal Credit - another survey of more than 1,000 landlords in found that 91.6 per cent of landlords said the introduction of Universal Credit would make them less likely to rent to those on benefits.

 Alex Huntley, Head of Operations at Simple Landlords Insurance, added: “In many areas, social housing is propped up by the private rental sector - and landlords changing their strategy/tenant-type, could leave a significant gap.
 What’s more, it’s a gap that’s going to affect some of the most vulnerable people in society.
 The landlords we talk to want to be able to support tenants on benefits, but simply can’t see how they can continue to do so while continuing to turn a profit.”